famousscripts/Crud-with-fake-Api-with-Observables/README.md

-1. Replace src folder with your src folder.
+1. Replace your src folder with this src folder.

 2. npm install